aisiml/RAGE-ui/README.md

 # RAGE-ui

 Retrieval Augemented Generative Engine<br />

-integration of mondodb-atlas, llamaindex and ollama for RAGE<br />
+project goals: integration of mondodb-atlas, llamaindex and ollama for RAGE as UIUX expression<br />

 ## Usage for Debian based Linux tested on Ubuntu 22.04LTS and Linux Mint<br />
 ```